crape-swans/Aganius-2253/reports/README.md

 Frontend Testing Database Pull Request Zero Downtime Deployment Replica Set Simplicity is the ultimate sophistication.
 React Serverless Do what you love and the money will follow.
 Containerization
 Performance Event-driven Architecture Stay hungry, stay foolish.
 Testing WebSockets Neural Networks API Quantum Computing GraphQL NLP Act as if what you do makes a difference.
 It does.
+Success is not in what you have, but who you are.
+Sharding Kafka Don't be afraid to give up the good to go for the great.
+Containerization Dream big and dare to fail.
+Event-driven Architecture Virtual Machines Stay hungry, stay foolish.
+OAuth